global-asp/asp-source/en/0230_the-generous-fish.md

 Suddenly she heard a voice coming out of the river.
 She looked up and saw a big fish.
 The voice was coming from the fish.
 Nosisa was so shocked she almost ran away, but the fish stopped her.
-“Please don't run away my daughter, I am your mother.
-I have changed myself into a fish so that your father does not know it's me.”
+"Please don't run away my daughter, I am your mother.
+I have changed myself into a fish so that your father does not know it's me."

 ##
-“What is the matter?” asked the fish.
+"What is the matter?" asked the fish.
 Nosisa told the fish everything about her sad life.
-“Don't worry my girl.
-I will bring you food every day,” said the fish.
+"Don't worry my girl.
+I will bring you food every day," said the fish.
 The fish gave fresh vegetables to Nosisa.
 She had a feast.
 When she looked up the fish